 First, we must recognize the reality that fallen people have fallen desires.
 Jeremiah 17:9, “The heart is deceitful above all things, and desperately sick; who can understand it?”
 Paul is clear in Eph 2:3: “We all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.”
 Desiring sin is “natural” for sinners.
 That includes sexual desires: heterosexual lust and homosexual lust alike.
 In fact, Titus 3:3 says that in our sin we are all “slaves to various passions and pleasures.”
 Though creation is good, and sex is good, our desires are distorted.
 We must not (and cannot!) redefine sex according to our desires, but instead we must depend on God to transform our desires (Rom 12:1) in accord with his will.
 So, we must clearly state that same-sex sexual desires are wrong.

 Second, scripture equips us to offer an answer to the question, What if someone is born that way?
-Being born with desires that seem out of line with the positive biblical teaching on sexuality and marriage doesn’t invalidate that teaching.
+Being born with desires that seem out of line with the positive biblical teaching on sexuality and marriage doesn’t invalidate the Bible’s teaching that homosexual desire is sinful.
 David says in Psalm 51:5, “Behold, I was brought forth in iniquity, and in sin did my mother conceive me.”
 Do same-sex desires come from nature or nurture?
 It could be both.
 The doctrine of original sin teaches us that none of us are exempt.
 We don’t have to be taught to desire sin.
 Wicked longings are innate to our fallen condition.
 And at the same time we are raised and nurtured in a sinful world that is opposed to God.
 Other people may mislead us.
 They may even sin against us in ways that then make us confused about what is right and wrong.

 Third, we must on one hand affirm that all sins make us deserving of condemnation.
 Homosexuality is not the unforgivable sin.
 There are many believers who experience same-sex attraction and yet are actively seeking to live lives of holiness in submission to God’s will.
 Such brothers and sisters are not in a different class of Christian.
 They are not dirtier than the rest of us.
 All of us have perverted, wicked, ungodly desires!
 At the same time, on the other hand, we shouldn’t forget that homosexual activity is a particularly consequential denial of God’s design for marriage and sex.
 Homosexual behavior takes the institution of marriage, which is intended to portray Christ and the church, and distorts that picture.